↖ Homepage of the site 'What to do with your life?'

 |

-The other major bypass technique is to switch to sheep over the analysis.
-For this, we use a religious dogma or the state of the art At the professional level, to go directly from the observation of the problem to the solution.
+The other major way of circumventing the analysis is to skip it altogether, using a religious dogma or the state of the art at the professional level, to directly go from problem recognition to solution.

 Go deeper

-A more advanced version of the problem solving method, which takes into account the different personalities structures is proposed to the question 'Tell me how you make decisions, I'll tell you who you are'
+A more advanced version of the problem-solving method, taking into account different personality structures, is proposed in the question 'Tell me how you make decisions, and I will tell you who you are'.

-See question 'Why do humans reason massively wrong?'which details the methodological defects of human reasoning.
+See the question 'Why do humans reason so wrong?' which details the methodological flaws of human reasoning.

-Refer to question 'What do good practices represent in the world of work?' to fully understand how good practices are often an obstacle to the production of serious reasoning.
+See the question 'What do best practices represent in the world of work?' to understand well why best practices are often an obstacle to the production of a serious reasoning.

-Its referred to the question 'The myth of listening and good atmosphere' to fully understand how empathy can be misused.
+See the question 'The myth of listening and good atmosphere' to understand well how empathy can be diverted.

-For a more detailed description of the difficulty in conducting serious reasoning, refer to Chapter 4'The decision-making process, or the reign of the irrational' from the book From capital to reason.
+For a more detailed description of the difficulty of conducting a serious reasoning, refer to chapter 4 'The decision-making process, or the reign of the irrational' of the book From Capital to Reason.

-For a more detailed explanation of the concept of strategic listing, refer to chapters 7'Going beyond the philosophical vision of the Enlightenment', 10 'The journal of strategic reflections' and 11 'Operational control'.
+For a more detailed explanation of the concept of strategic rating, refer to chapters 7 'Going beyond the philosophical vision of the Enlightenment', 10 'The journal of strategic reflections' and 11 'Operational control'.

-Last but not least, for a more detailed description of applying the problem-solving method in a group of people, refer to Chapter 9'The problem log' from the book From capital to reason.
+Finally, and especially, for a more detailed description of the application of the problem-solving method in a group of people, refer to chapter 9 'The journal of problems' of the book From Capital to Reason.

-Possibly explore on the Internet the concept 'Behavior Scale' which details the upstream process of dealing with problems, i.e. makes an inventory of avoidance techniques so as not to notice the problem (ignore, deny, accuse, justify oneself) , then resumes the processing steps (analyze, imagine) while forgetting the last one (implement).
+Explore on the Internet the concept of 'Scale of Behaviors', which details the upstream processing of problems, i.e., making an inventory of avoidance techniques to avoid recognizing the problem (ignoring, denying, blaming, justifying), then taking up the processing steps (analyzing, imagining), forgetting the last one (implementing).